The Big Picture

 NYU has assembled a remarkably strong group of faculty working in the fields of antitrust and competition policy, intellectual property, and information law.
 The faculty members are world-renowned for their scholarship and engagement in policy debates.
 Several of them have significant expertise in government or private practice.

-Cutting-edge Research and Policy Initiatives
+Cutting-Edge Research and Policy Initiatives

 The extensive curriculum provides ample options for varied interests.
-Our professors approach their classes with a keen sense of balancing academic and theoretical discussions with practical, real-world examples of the evolving implementation of regulation and policy in the US and abroad.
+Our professors approach their classes with a keen sense of balancing theoretical discussions with practical, real-world examples of the evolving implementation of regulation and policy in the US and abroad.

 - Advanced Antitrust Seminar